 The Nine-spotted Lady Beetle is native to North America.
 Once a common species in the northeastern U.S., it is now considered rare.
 This species has four black spots on each wing cover and one that is split between them.
 The suture between the wing covers is also black.
 It is most active from May to September.

 Presumed Extirpated in Florida; Critically Imperiled in New York, Nebraska, Connecticut, Ontario, and British Columbia; Imperiled in Alberta; Vulnerable in Manitoba; and Apparently Secure in Saskatchewan.

 Causes of decline are not known.
 It is likely that introduction of non-native species, land use change, introduced pathogens, and pesticide use are all contributing factors.

 The Nine-spotted Lady Beetle is New York’s state insect.

-You can find more information about Nine-spotted Lady Beetles on their iNaturalist Species Account and Bug Guide info page.
+You can find more information about Nine-spotted Lady Beetles using the following links:

-Visit the iNaturalist Observation Map to find out where Nine-spotted Lady Beetles have been seen in Vermont.
+Visit the iNaturalist Observation Map and Occurrence Records to find out where Nine-spotted Lady Beetles have been seen in Vermont.